 Best Hotel in Norrmalm: Crystal Plaza Hotel

-Things to See and Do in Norrmalm
+Things to Do in Norrmalm

 - Browse the exhibits at the Strindberg Museum.